xin-huang/SeleDiff/README.md

 ### Linux

-In Linux, you can open the terminal and clone `SeleDiff` using `git`.
+In Linux, you can open the terminal and clone `SeleDiff` using `git`:

     > git clone https://github.com/xin-huang/SeleDiff

-Then you can enter the `SeleDiff` directory and use `gradlew` to install `SeleDiff`.
+Then you can enter the `SeleDiff` directory and use `gradlew` to install `SeleDiff`:

     > cd ./SeleDiff
     > ./gradlew build
     > ./gradlew install

 The runnable `SeleDiff` is in `./build/install/SeleDiff/bin/`.
-You can add this directory into your `PATH` environment variable by
+You can add this directory into your `PATH` environment variable by:

     > export PATH="/path/to/SeleDiff/build/install/SeleDiff/bin/":$PATH

-You can get help information by typing
+You can get help information by typing:

     > SeleDiff

-You can use `gradlew` to remove `SeleDiff`.
+You can use `gradlew` to remove `SeleDiff`:

     > ./gradlew clean